Is frozen yogurt healthy? Are there any health benefits to eating frozen yogurt?

-In this article, we’ll look more closely at some top yogurt benefits that will help you live healthier.
+In this article, we’ll look more closely at some health benefits of eating frozen yogurt.

 1. Easier to digest than milk

-Bacterial culture also transforms the lactose into glucose and galactose to be conveniently absorbed by the body.
+Bacterial culture also transforms lactose into glucose and galactose to be conveniently absorbed by the body.

 2. Contributes to colon health

-Well, it turns out that yogurt contains two extremely beneficial bacteria Streptococcus thermophilus and Lactobacillus bulgaricus.
+Well, it turns out that yogurt contains two extremely beneficial bacteria:

 3. Boosts immunity